About Us

 Our reputation for quality wine grapes has stood the test of time, through droughts, floods and the many other challenges the region has faced.

-The vineyard area of our growers covers nearly 8,000 hectares, and comprises some 52 different winegrape varieties from the popular Chardonnay and Shiraz to the lesser known Pinot Gris and Malbec.
+The vineyard area of our growers covers approximately 8,000 hectares, and comprises some 52 different winegrape varieties from the popular Chardonnay and Shiraz to the lesser known Pinot Gris and Malbec.

 History